-Leader or Deputy Leader, Relevant Executive Member; and Chief Operating Officer or Chief Executive
+Leader or Deputy Leader, Relevant Executive Member; and Chief Executive and/or Chief Operating Officer

 Whichever of the Leader or Deputy are to be on the Appointments Committee, if they are also the Relevant Executive Member then another member of the Executive should be appointed to make up the three.
+The Chief Executive and Chief Operating Officer may both sit on the Committee if this is relevant to the responsibilities of the post.